Parasgupta44/DownPlayer/readme.md

 ------------

 #### For Windows / Linux:
-- Python 3 and above should be installed on the system.
+- Python (3 or above) should be installed on the system.
 - Run this command in the terminal / cmd:
 ```
 pip install requirements.txt
 ```
 - [youtube-dl](https://github.com/ytdl-org/youtube-dl) is being used to download the songs.
 It uses ffmpeg to convert the downloaded song to mp3 extension.
 Make sure [ffmpeg](https://ffmpeg.org/) is installed on the system.
 It will be used for conversions among song formats.
 (Works best with Linux systems)
 - Youtube Data API v3 is used to get the search results.
-Make sure you have the key to access it and just insert it in the main.py file. (for api_key placeholder)
+Make sure you have the key to access it and just insert it in the config.py file. (for api_key placeholder)
 - You are good to go.

 Usage
 ------------------
-- Once the dependencies are installed, just run the following code to start the tkinter application:
+- Once the dependencies are installed, just run the following to start the tkinter application:
 ```
 python main.py
 ```